insane-catt/DiscordLaunchMC/README.md

 - `/sethardcore`: Change hardcore on/off by argument.
 - `/setmaxplayers`: change the maximum number of players.
 - `/setdirectly`: You can edit the properties of server.properties directly by entering the property name in server.properties and sending the value you want to set following `=` after sending the command.
 This command must be used carefully or the server may behave in an unintended way.
+- `/searchproperty`: If you only remember part of a property name, such as when using the `/setdirectly` command, you can search for a property by sending part of the property name with this command.
 - `/logout`: Stop the bot.

 For other things like game mode (survival or creative or something), please enter them on SRV or something console or something while the server is running. **I will add features if I feel like it or if there are requests.
 Please comment.**